rahulstox/planora/CODE_OF_CONDUCT.md

 ## 🌟 Conclusion

-By committing to this Code of Conduct, we build a welcoming, inclusive, and respectful space for everyone involved in GSSoC.
+By committing to this Code of Conduct, we build a welcoming, inclusive, and respectful space for everyone involved in Planora.
 Let's ensure our community reflects the values we stand for — support, growth, and empowerment through open source.

-Together, let’s make GSSoC a safe and collaborative experience for all 💫
+Together, let’s make Planora a safe and collaborative experience for all 💫